What precautions are being taken for COVID?

 Karate is a lifetime pursuit, and we have a wide range of students.
 Generally, the minimum age for the Beginner Class is twelve, but we take into account the maturity level of each student.
-On the other hand, there is no maximum age limit, and SKA’s own sensei, Tsutomu Ohshima is approaching 90!
+On the other hand, there is no maximum age limit, and SKA’s own sensei, Tsutomu Ohshima is over 90!

 Can I arrive late or leave early?

 Although we understand that San Diego traffic can be unpredictable, it is essential that students arrive on-time for class, and stay for the entire class.
 Classes have a structure which is disrupted if some students arrive after bow-in, or leave before bow-out.
 The Beginner Class, in particular, provides the bare minimum amount of time for stretching and instruction.
 As such, every minute counts!